 WIFI Pineapple Nano is a nice tiny device to do Wireless Security Auditing.
-It has OpenWRT embedded as S.O. with 2 Wireless NIC pre-configured and a lot of Security tools pre-installed ready to perform a Security Wireless Auditing.
-For further details, you can check the Hak5 page and I encourage you to buy one (https://www.wifipineapple.com)!.
+It has OpenWRT embedded as SO with 2 Wireless NIC pre-configured and a lot of Security tools pre-installed ready to perform a Security Wireless Auditing.

-The idea is to do a quick wardriving around of the Mobile World Congress at Barcelona to check if the attendants are aware about their Mobile Devices with the leak of information.
+The idea of this post is to do a quick wardriving around of the Mobile World Congress at Barcelona to check if the attendants are aware about their Mobile Devices with the leak of information.

-At the end, after wardriving, you will get the following files:
+At the end, after wardriving, you will get these files (

 The software and devices I’ve used are the following:

 Obviously I have initialised my Pineapple Nano previously and have updated the firmware.
-But if you haven’t already done so, I recommend the next guide: https://www.wifipineapple.com/pages/setup
+But if you haven’t already done so, I recommend the next guide.

 The next steps are if you have initialised Pineapple Nano.